 3. Books

 If you’re a reader, this is a great art journal theme.
-For several years now I’ve kept a list of all the books I’ve read that particular year, but it’s struck me that a visual record could be really cool too.
+For several years now I’ve kept a list of all the books I’ve read that year, but keeping a visual record could be really fun too.

 You could draw the cover of the book, include a quote, make a note of your thoughts and feelings, or give it a star rating out of 5…